Before we get into customer support examples, What is customer support?

 Lesson #3: Don’t Let Company Policy Stop You From Caring About Customers

 There is another important takeaway here.
 Employees are often just told to stick to policies.
 The larger mission of the brand is not communicated well enough to employees.
 Good internal communications practices change that.
-For Trader Joe’s executive to go out of their way and deliver great customer support, they need to have some freedom.
+For Trader Joe’s executive to go out of their way and deliver great customer support, they must have some freedom.
 Employees must be given the flexibility to cut through the red tape.

 Trader Joe’s showed us how to provide great customer support.
 Sometimes, that means disobeying company policy.
 As long as the larger mission of the brand is accomplished, though, this is a good thing.
 To ensure great customer experience is key.